predict-legacy/PredictIO-Android/README.md

 # PredictIO-Android
-A battery-optimized SDK for iOS to get real-time updates with context information when a user starts or ends a journey.
+A battery-optimized SDK for android to get real-time updates with context information when a user starts or ends a journey.

 [![Download](https://api.bintray.com/packages/predict-io/maven/PredictIO/images/download.svg)](https://bintray.com/predict-io/maven/PredictIO/_latestVersion)